whatmakeart/modeling-and-fabrication/content/modules/06-3d-printing/6-02-3d-printing-design-guidelines/index.md

 draft: false
 ---

-## General 3D Print Rules for FFD Printing without Dissolvable Supports
+## General 3D Print Rules for FFF Printing without Dissolvable Supports

 - Keep thin and small parts multiples of the nozzle size.
 The nozzle at the think[box] is .4mm absolute minimum size of fine objects is 1.2mm.
 A better size for thin walls and supports is 1.6mm.
 1.5mm or 1.7 mm are not good.
 2.0mm or 2.4mm are even better.
 - Keep overhanging parts extending out less than 45 degrees.
 This allows layers to overlap a bit and slowly extend out wider.
 45 degrees is the max otherwise the printer tries to print in mid air and all the filament falls to the ground.